Arryn Zech: Convention appearances

 In May 2018, she and Lindsay Jones cancelled their appearances at FanX Salt Lake Comic Convention after criticism of the convention for its "insensitive response" to accusations of sexual harassment.

 In May 2020, Zech appeared at the Anime Frontier convention, which was sponsored by Crunchyroll, at the Fort Worth Convention Center.
 She also appeared at the conference in later years.
 Zech previously appeared at Wizard World Virtual Experience with RWBY cast members in April 2020, and in the same convention in 2018.
+Zech is scheduled to appear at Big Lick Comic Con, in Northern Virginia, in late May 2026, along with Jones, Barbara Dunkelman and Kara Eberle, other members of the RWBY voice cast.
+Previously, she was on "The World of Remnant" panel with Jones, Eberle, and Michael Jones at Anime Corpus Christi.

 Zech also made appearances at Comic Con Scotland and Anime North in 2022.